IN THIS ARTICLE

 What should I discuss with my healthcare provider before taking sotalol (Betapace, Sorine)?

 Sotalol can pass into breast milk and may harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using sotalol.

 How should I take sotalol (Betapace, Sorine)?

 You will receive your first few doses of sotalol in a hospital setting where your heart can be monitored in case the medication causes serious side effects.